KULeuven-MICAS/snitch_cluster/docs/tutorial/accelerator_design.md

 - `snax_num_ro_csr`: Is the number of read-only (RO) registers your accelerator has.
 This affects the connection ports CSR manager.
 More details in [SNAX CSR Manager](./csrman_design.md).
 - `snax_streamer_cfg`: Contains the settings for your streamer.
 More details are in [SNAX Streamer](./streamer_design.md)

-You can find more details in the [Harware Schema](schema-doc/snitch_cluster.md) section.
+You can find more details in the [Hardware Schema](https://github.com/KULeuven-MICAS/snax_cluster/blob/main/docs/schema/snitch_cluster.schema.json) file.